47degrees/sbt-microsites/docs/src/main/tut/docs/getting-started.md

 If you have enabled [Travis](https://travis-ci.org/) for your project, you might have to tweak some parts of your `.travis.yml` file:

-Potentially, your project is a scala project (`language: scala`), therefore you need to add the bundle gems vendro path in the `PATH` environment variable:
+Potentially, your project is a Scala project (`language: scala`), therefore you need to add the bundle gems vendro path in the `PATH` environment variable:

 ```
 before_install:
  - export PATH=${PATH}:./vendor/bundle
 ```

 This is needed in order to install and be able to use the `jekyll` gem from other parts of your travis descriptor file.
-Once, we have the `/vendor/bundle` path in the Travis `PATH` env variable, we have to install the gem in the `install` travis section:
+Once we have the `/vendor/bundle` path in the Travis `PATH` env variable, we have to install the gem in the `install` travis section:

 ```
 install: